-Before you attempt to light up the night with a DIY fireworks spectacle, find out the states where fireworks are illegal.
+Before you attempt to light up the night with a DIY fireworks spectacle, find out the states where fireworks are legal.

-For simple breakdowns, these are the states where fireworks are legal by category:
+Whether you’re lighting up on the 4th or Memorial Day, for a simple breakdown, these are the states where fireworks are legal, by category:

 States permitting a majority of consumer fireworks:

 - New Hampshire